-B. T^ (T-star)
+4.1.2 T (T-star)

-T [8] builds on the approach by Wolek et al. [18] that allows finding an optimal2 solution for the time-optimal transition between any two configurations in an obstacle-free space.
+T^ [1] builds on the approach by Wolek et al. [17] that allows computing an approximate1 solution for the time-optimal transition between any two configurations in an obstacle-free space.
 These transitions are used to compute all possible motions for an agent in a discretized eight-connected grid.
 In this space, there is a finite set of possible transition types.
-For example, a transition can be moving from configuration (0, 0, 0) to configuration $(1, 1, \pi/2)$, which corresponds to moving diagonally in the NE direction while changing the system's heading.
+For example, a transition can be moving from configuration (0,0,0) to configuration (1,1, $\pi/2$), which corresponds to moving diagonally in the NE direction while changing the system's heading.

 To this end, there are a total of $8 \times 8 \times 8 = 512$ possible transitions (eight possible start and target orientations and eight neighboring cells).
-However, after accounting for symmetry and rotation, there are only 68 unique transitions.
+However, after accounting for symmetry and rotation, there are only 68 unique transitions, Fig. 4.1 shows the all possible transitions in our setup.

 After pre-computing all possible transitions, an A^ -like search is used to find a minimal-cost path.
-In their original work, Song et al. [8] consider both minimal-time paths and a cost-function that balances the time and the risk of colliding with an obstacle.
+In their original work, Song et al. [1] consider both minimal-time paths and a cost-function that balances time and the risk of colliding with an obstacle.
 However, we consider only minimum-time paths in this work and refer to T^ as the search algorithm that optimizes this criterion.

-It is important to note that in many settings it is not possible to pre-compute all transitions in an offline phase.
-This is because optimization-related parameters might be available only when a query is provided.
+It is important to note that it is not possible to pre-compute all transitions in an offline phase in many settings.
+It is because optimization-related parameters might be available only when a query is provided.
 For example, in the presence of wind conditions, which affect the system's dynamics and hence the transitions' computation, wind parameters are only available to the planner when a query is provided.
-For further details, see Sec.
-VI.
+For further details, the reader is referred to Sec.
+5.

-Interestingly, after extensive empirical evaluation, we noticed that: (i) pre-computing all possible transitions last two orders of magnitude more than the A-like search; (ii) only a small fraction of all possible time-optimal transitions are part of an optimal path found by T; and (iii) Dubins path computed using the minimal speed v{min} (whose cost is a lower bound on the length of the time-optimal path) is often in the same homotopy class as the optimal path and shares a significant portion of its transitions.
-These observations are key to our algorithmic framework described in the following section.
+Interestingly, after extensive empirical evaluation, we noticed that: (i) precomputing all possible transitions last two orders of magnitude more than the A-like search; (ii) only a small fraction of all possible time-optimal transitions makes up an optimal path found by T^ ; and (iii) Dubins path computed using the minimal speed v{\min} (whose cost is a lower bound on the length of the time-optimal path) is often in the same homotopy class as the optimal path and shares a significant portion of its transitions.
+Fig. 4.2 shows demonstrations of (iii), notice that paths of both Dubins at minimum speed and T^ usually share a large portion of their transitions.
+These observations are key to our algorithmic framework, which is described in the following section.